Applying for Grants & Fellowships

 Here's an example of a current fellowship opportunity:

-- Join The Climate Corps as a Climate Fellow and become an outdoor educator and launch your sustainability career.
+- Join The Climate Corps as a Climate Fellow and become an outdoor educator and launch your career in sustainability

-Remember: Get Schooled is here to be your personal support when you apply!
-Need someone to read your grant/fellowship essays?
+Get Schooled is here to be your personal support when you apply!
+Need someone to read your grant or fellowship essays?
 Submit it here for free review.
-Have any questions about grants and fellowships?
-Text #Hello to 33-55-77!
+Text #Hello to 33-55-77 to chat with one of our advisors.
+If you're using a mobile device, click here to have the text message set up for you!